freeCodeCamp/guide/src/pages/css/css3-at-media-rule/index.md

 Media queries,implemented as `@media` rules in CSS are used to define and apply different CSS styles for different media types/devices.

-Media queries may be used to query for and several different parameters such as:
+Media queries may be used to query for several different parameters such as:

-* height of viewport using `width`
+* width of viewport using `width`
-* width of viewport  using `height`
+* height of viewport  using `height`
 * color              using `color`
 * resolution         using `resolution`